Install

 2. How-to Guides

-- Verify Data Integrity: Ensure local and server data match.
+- Verify Data Integrity: It's important to know your local and server data match, isn't it?

-- Run in CI/CD: Use the agent in automated pipelines with
+- Run in CI/CD: Using the agent in automated pipelines is a breeze.

-- Configure MCP with SSE: Run the MCP server with SSE transport for web clients.
+- Configure MCP with SSE: Setting up the MCP server for web clients is easier than you think.

 3. Reference

-build,verify,version. - MCP Tools: Available tools and prompts for AI assistants.
+build,verify, andversion. - MCP Tools: All the tools and prompts available for your AI assistants.

 4. Explanation

-- Design Choices: Why we chose Go, Cobra, and Regex.
+- Design Choices: Why we chose Go, Cobra, and Regex for this project.

-- MCP Integration: How and why the Model Context Protocol was integrated.
+- MCP Integration: The "why" and "how" of our Model Context Protocol integration.

 Quick Links